gaehlerm/SoftwareEngineering/README.md

 No matter if you are looking at horizontal layers as done here, or at onion layers, there is always one rule: dependencies go only downward or inward.
 The higher levels always depend on the lower levels, but never on higher levels.
 This is the whole magic: my text processing software depends on the OS, but the OS doesn't need to know anything about the text processing software because it's on a higher level.

 Furthermore, the dependencies should always be only one level deep.
 Even if some dependency is seemingly not depending on an intermediate level, it should still be routed through this level.
 This is important in order to decouple the code.
 For example a database access should always be redirected through the infrastructure layer and never be handled directly to the domain layer.
-You should only bypass levels of abstraction if it's absolutely inevitable, for example for performance reasons.
+You should only bypass levels of abstraction if it's absolutely inevitable, for example because of performance reasons.
 But this should be the exception rather than the rule.

 ### 3rd party libraries